agama-project/agama-project.github.io/docs/user/reference/boot_options/index.md

 options at the end of the `linux` line.

 - `inst.auto`: tells the installer to use the profile in the given URL to start an unattended installation.
 Check the [URLs section](./urls) to learn more about which URLs Agama supports.

   ```text
   inst.auto=http://mydomain.org/tumbleweed.jsonnet
   ```

+- `inst.auto_insecure`: ignores SSL/TLS problems like a self-signed certificate when downloading the profile.

 - `inst.config_url`: it uses the file at the given URL as the new Agama configuration.
 Please, do not confuse this file with an unattended installation profile.
 See